23 May Learning Soft Skills in the Age of Digital Coaching

 With improved technology and learning design, industry leaders have been able to turn digital coaching into a force to drive effective behavior change.

-Increased user interaction and powerful questions means that digital coaching programs can marry effective online coaching to a user’s personal context.
+Increased user interaction and powerful questions means that automated coaching programs can marry effective online coaching to a user’s personal context.
 And this in a way that feels like a natural conversation.
 Fantastic news for managers – and indeed, entire organizations – keen on developing their skills and making real-world learning and performance gains.

 In the words of Barry Kayton, co-founder and CEO of Cognician: “You can’t create the workforce of the future, using the ed tech of the past.”